chore(model-api): cleanup after model-api migration

 mvn clean install -Pengine-integration,webapps-integration,tomcat,postgresql

-There is a special profile for JBoss Application Server:
+There is a special profile for the WildFly Application Servers:

 Due to the fact that the number of unit tests in the camunda engine increases daily and that you might just want to test a certain subset of tests the maven-surefire-plugin is configured in a way that you can include/exclude certain packages in your tests.